 The Role of AI in ERP

-AI technology is rapidly changing the ERP industry.
-AI is increasingly incorporated into ERP software, helping business leaders manage and process data in new and innovative ways.
+Despite these risks, AI technology is rapidly changing the ERP industry.
+Artificial intelligence is increasingly incorporated into ERP software, helping business leaders manage and process data in new and innovative ways.

 It’s an exciting prospect, but AI projects often run into challenges before they even get off the ground.
-Let’s take a look at a few reasons why this is the case.
+Let’s take a look at some reasons why this is the case.